-See] Tax Rules for Children and epe ndents for who has to file a return.
+Dependents for who has to file a return endents for who has to file a return.

 3) Income Eligibility Calculation

 The MAGI income eligibility calculation may be a two-part process.
 If the income is too high using MAGI rules, a second income test is run using Premium Tax Credit rules.
 The income standard for the second test is 100% of the FPL.